 The Rowenta is a high performing iron, allowing both steam ironing and the use of dry heat.
 It’s detailing tip allows home seamstresses and tailors high precision when it comes to perfecting seams, pleats, and other delicate finishes.
 It’s a professional, high-quality appliance that will last and offer you versatility with its comprehensive features.

-A Good Choice for Both Left and Right Handed Quilters
+What’s Good Choice for Both Left and Right Handed Quilters?

 Left-handed individuals know the challenge of using an appliance when buttons and dials are positioned for right-handed users.

 The swivel power cords on the Rowenta’s, BLACK+DECKER and Oliso, as well as the cordless Panasonic, means you don’t need to awkwardly wrestle the power cord out the way.